scummvm/scummvm/doc/docportal/advanced_topics/understand_audio.rst

 Appropriate values are normally between 512 and 8192, but the value must be one of: 256, 512, 1024, 2048, 4096, 8192, 16384, or 32768.

 Smaller values yield faster response time, but can lead to stuttering if your CPU isn't able to catch up with audio sampling when using the sound emulators.
-Large buffer sizes may lead to minor audio delays (high latency).
+Large buffer sizes might lead to minor audio delays (high latency).